Spider basics, body, behavior

 Circulatory system

 Like insects, spiders have an open circulatory system.
-The heart, which is a tube with small holes in it, pumps blood (hemolymph) through arteries that empty directly into the body cavity, where it surrounds all the organs and tissues to provide nutrients to them.
+The heart, a tube with small holes in it, pumps blood (hemolymph) through arteries that empty directly into the body cavity, where it surrounds all the organs and tissues to provide nutrients to them.
 Spiders have no veins.
 The blood contains hemocyanin, a copper-based protein that causes it to turn blue-green when oxygenated.)

 Lungs and breathing